 To go ahead and register, you can do so on the 123 Petits Pas website, where there are classes for babies of all ages (newborn to 4 years, and even some adult options too).
 Perhaps I will see you in an upcoming class!

 Cheers!This post does NOT contain any affiliate links, nor am I being compensated for publishing this blog post / review (all opinions are my own and uncoached).
-Disclaimer: I was hired by Mme Amy to photograph her teaching and was granted complimentary access to this workshop to complete the job.
+Disclaimer: I was hired by Mme Amy to photograph her teaching, and was granted complimentary access to this workshop to complete the job.
+The opinions are my own, and I was not asked, hired, or compensated to publish this post.
 All photos are copyrighted to Stephanie de Montigny and are not to be used without express written consent.
 Thank you.